Drimiteros/Secret_Scribble_v1.0-open/README.md

 2. ImGui is a UI library, but we only use it for its advanced text editor feature.

 3. Cryptopp handles all the encryprion.
+It provides all the juicy encryption-decription algorithms!

+## Current Bugs & Problems
+[ x ] Currently your master password is stored by getting encrypted with a pre-defined hardcoded password which is not the best practice.
+This will change in the future.